 Someone who’s trying to stop drinking might behave in ways that are harmful for them and for others, which is why it’s so important to set healthy boundaries.

 These are the limits we have when it comes to other people’s behaviour.
 For example, you may draw the line at being lied to, being sworn at, or having alcohol in your home.

 Keeping boundaries can be difficult.
-But in the end, they will protect you and your loved one.
+But in the end, they will protect both you and the person you care about.

 Try to have calm, positive conversations

 In difficult situations, it’s easy to start saying negative things or blaming each other.

 To help, we’ve collected some simple communication tips to encourage calm and positive conversations.